 She notices that her company tends to lose top-tier employees after two years.
 Knowing this information helps her predict upcoming employment shortages, adjust compensation packages, and incorporate more on-job training.

 Retention and engagement are ever-growing concerns for Susan and her team.
-To reduce the cost and disruption of attrition, they look at answering key questions such as:
+To reduce the cost and disruption of attrition, Susan looks at answering the following key questions:

-Using this information, she can then take preemptive action to retain employees.
-Anticipating turnover early does two things:
+Using this information, Susan can take pre-emptive action to retain employees.
+Anticipating turnover early helps Susan and her team:

-- It gives her a chance to preemptively address employee engagement needs prior to her staff leaving
+- Proactively address employee engagement needs prior to her staff leaving

-SAP Analytics Cloud is a crucial for Susan to see exactly where her company’s strengths and weaknesses are, and how to properly address those with training and other resources.
+As for training, SAP Analytics Cloud helps Susan see exactly where her company’s strengths and weaknesses are, and how to properly address training and other resources.

 - Openness (how open they are to new experiences?)